cdaven/noteexplorer/README.md

 NoteExplorer is a tool to help organizing your stack of (wiki-)linked Markdown notes.

+Features:

+- Adds or updates a "backlinks" section in notes
+- Network analysis of links
+- Collects tasks scattered in notes
+- Reveals broken links
+- Updates filenames based on ID and title

 ## General tips

 When trying out NoteExplorer, please make backups of your notes, in case the tool doesn't work as expected, or you change your mind.